kaegbert/photocell-synthesis/README.md

 1. Download the [Arduino IDE](https://www.arduino.cc/en/main/software) if you don't have it...
 2. Upload `File > Examples > Firmata > StandardFirmata` to your board.
 To do this, you'll have to select your board and serial port from the `Tools` menu. ([More instructions from Arduino.](https://www.arduino.cc/en/Guide/MacOSX))
 3. Write down the port your board is using; you may need it later.
+Note: If you change computers or more likely USB ports, you will need to change your port path in the JavaScript file!

 ### Get p5.js, p5.bots, p5.sound